danbev/learning-iot/doc/usart.md

                     ---
                      -
 ```
-The sender and reicever must agree on a data transfer rate, which is called the
+For asynchronous communicationn the sender and reicever must agree on a data
-baud rate which is number of bits transferred per second.
+transfer rate, which is called the baud rate which is number of bits transferred
+per second.

 Simplex mode is when data is transferred in one direction only.
 Half-duplex is when data is transferred in both directions but not at the same
 time.